JackPercival/WZ-Drop/README.md

 ## Warzone Random Drop Summary

-The Warzone Random Drop application is a simple, easy to use program that helps [Call of Duty Warzone](https://www.callofduty.com/content/atvi/callofduty/warzone/web/en/home.html) players find a random location to go to on the map of [Verdansk](https://callofduty.fandom.com/wiki/Verdansk).
+The Warzone Random Drop application is a simple, easy to use program that helps [Call of Duty Warzone](https://www.callofduty.com/content/atvi/callofduty/warzone/web/en/home.html) players find a random location to go to on the map of [Verdansk](https://callofduty.fandom.com/wiki/Verdansk), with just a click of a button!

 Visit the site at [https://warzonedrop.netlify.app/](https://warzonedrop.netlify.app/)